Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Conclusion

 \section{Conclusion}

 In this paper, we have investigated federated learning over noisy channels, where a \textsc{FedAvg} pipeline with both uplink and downlink communication noises was studied.
-By theoretically analyzing the convergence of FL under noisy communications in both directions, we have proved that the same $\mathcal{O}({1}/{T})$ convergence rate of \textsc{FedAvg} under perfect communications can be maintained if the uplink and downlink SNRs are controlled as $\mathcal{O}(t^2)$ over noisy channels for direct model transmission, and constant for model differential transmission.
-We have showcased two commonly used communication techniques -- transmit power control and diversity combining -- to implement these theoretical results.
-Extensive experimental results have corroborated the theoretical analysis and demonstrated the performance superiority of the advanced transmit power control and diversity combining schemes over baseline methods under the same total energy budget.
+By theoretically analyzing the model training convergence, we have proved that the same $\mathcal{O}({1}/{T})$ convergence rate of \textsc{FedAvg} under perfect (noise-free) communications can be maintained if the uplink and downlink SNRs are controlled as $\mathcal{O}(t^2)$ over noisy channels for direct model transmission, and $\mathcal{O}(1)$ for model differential transmission.
+We have showcased two widely used communication methods -- transmit power control and receive diversity combining -- to implement these theoretical results.
+Extensive experimental results have corroborated the theoretical analysis and demonstrated the performance superiority of the advanced designs over baseline methods under the same total energy budget.
+Future research directions include relaxing the assumption of strongly convex loss functions to a broader class (e.g., convex, non-convex), and removing the fixed $T$ assumption to develop an \emph{any-time} version of the proposed design.

 \appendices